 As stated above, only a little amount of spices is used in cooking Cantonese dishes.
 The spices that chefs commonly used are the following:

 These spices highlight the taste and flavor of the food.
-A sliver of ginger and sesame oil adds a mild tanginess to the food.
+A sliver of ginger and sesame oil adds a mild tanginess (distinctively sharp taste) to the food.
 Vinegar and salt highlight the taste of the vegetables.
-But if the food already tastes delicious at it is, there's no need to add seasonings and condiments.
+But if the food already tastes delicious as it is, there's no need to add seasonings and condiments.

-Because of their access to fresh ingredients, steaming is the preferred cooking method. because it brings out the ingredients' natural flavor.
+Because of their access to fresh ingredients, steaming is the preferred cooking method.
+It brings out the ingredients' natural flavor.
 Chefs also use stir-frying, sautéing, deep-frying, roasting, shallow frying, boiling, braising, and even baking.
 They are skillful in controlling heat or fire.
-What's more exciting is Cantonese chefs also decorate the dishes so it will not only taste good but also looks good in appearance.
+What's more exciting is Cantonese chefs also decorate the dishes, so it will not only taste good but also looks good in appearance.

 I know this is all that you have been waiting for.
 After knowing the basics about Cantonese cuisine, let's now discover the different dishes that you must try when visiting your favorite Chinese restaurant.

-Like other cuisines, beef, pork, and fish are some of the main ingredients on their menus but here is a fun fact.
-Did you know that there is also food which uses snakes which is usually served in soup?
+Like other cuisines, beef, pork, and fish are some main ingredients on their menus, but here is a fun fact.
+Did you know that there is also food which uses snakes, which is usually served in soup?
 To continue, here is some Cantonese food that you must try.

 This dish came from the Hainan province.
 This boiled, white-cut chicken is served with a smile and a ginger-scallion dipping sauce.
 Its flavorful taste makes it really popular in the Cantonese region.